Chairman and CEO

 (excluding treasury shares)

-This Bridge Report reviews the first half of fiscal year March 2017 earnings results and other information about Will Group, Inc.
+This Bridge Report reviews the first half of fiscal year March 2020 earnings results and fiscal year March 2020 earnings estimates of WILL GROUP, INC.

 Creating a strong brand with high expected value and becoming No. 1 in the business fields of “working,” “interesting,” “learning” and “living.”